DenVas123/FAH/README.md

 Note that this tool is in very early stages of prototyping and is probably not going to work as expected for some firmware.
 Adjust scripts if necessary.
+I recommend using a virtual machine in case something in the program breaks something.

 Due to not being a perfect emulation some of the binaries and scripts in the emulated firmware may not work as intended.